Crash Dive: Plot

 Lieutenant Ward Stewart, commanding a PT boat, sinks a U-boat, saving a lifeboat full of survivors.
 Upon his return to port, he is transferred to the submarine USS Corsair to make up a shortage of trained submarine officers.
 At the submarine base in New London, Connecticut, his first meeting with his new captain, Dewey Connors, is a tense, uneasy encounter, as Stewart's disappointment at being transferred is undisguised.
 Taking leave before Corsair sails, Connors plans to meet his girlfriend, a New London school teacher named Jean Hewlett.
 Hewlett's plans change when she has to chaperone students on a trip and Connors declines to accompany her.
 Stewart, meanwhile, encounters Hewlett on a train bound for Washington D.C. and they begin a romance.
 When Connors and Hewlett meet for dinner, she suggests marriage.
 He has delayed marrying her until his promotion to commander comes through, which would allow him to support her financially.

 Back aboard Corsair, Stewart's infatuation with PT boats irritates Connors, but the two become friends after they engage a Nazi Q-ship.
 When Connors is wounded, Stewart takes command and sinks the ship.
 After their return to base, Stewart continues to woo Hewlett and charms her into joining him for dinner at a restaurant which is also his uncle's home.
 Tension re-emerges after Stewart discovers the newly-promoted Connors is also in love with Jean and about to propose.
 The men put their animosity aside when they embark on a mission to locate and destroy the secret island base that had supplied the sunken Q-ship.

 When a German coastal tanker is sighted near the base, Connors orders Corsair to follow it through the harbor's anti-submarine net.
 They put ashore a landing party of eight commanded by Stewart to destroy as many German munitions as possible while Corsair sinks every ship it can in the harbor.
 Among the members of Stewart's landing party are Chief Mac MacDonnell and Messman Oliver Jones.
 The Chief has concealed a heart condition from the Navy and Jones has quietly assisted him.
 Both know the Chief's ruse will be exposed at his next physical.
 And though the raid is a great success, Chief MacDonnell makes the ultimate sacrifice while covering the escape of Stewart and Jones from a squad of German riflemen.
 As soon as the two complete their swim to the boat, Connors submerges the boat and puts to sea, despite being wounded by enemy fire.
 Connors and Stewart make peace and Stewart and Jean are married in New London.

+The movie ends with Tyrone Power providing a voice-over that explains how the various types of Navy ships work together as a team to defeat the enemy.